Espresso is a very popular Italian coffee that has come around the world for centuries.

 Actually, any type of coffee can be used to make espresso.
+Kona coffee beans make some of the best coffee and espresso in the world.
 There is a misunderstanding that only dark roasted coffee can make espresso.

 Medium and sometimes light roasted coffee are also good to make a shot of espresso.
 You have to understand that a shot of espresso will contain up to 12% of actual dissolve coffee solids, whereas a cup of brewed coffee through a filtered method will contain less than 2% of these dissolved coffee solids (the rest is water).

 Therefore, the flavor of espresso is 6 times stronger than that of others.
 It means with the same roasted coffee, you can make completely different flavors for espresso method and brewing method.

 The great coffee to make a perfect shot of espresso should have balance between high level of sweetness and low level of acidity.
 That’s why people usually choose Arabica coffee grown on high mountains to make espresso because this coffee type has sweet taste and not sour.
 Brazil, Colombia, Central America, some countries in Africa are famous lands for cultivating and processing high-quality Arabica and espresso blends.